A Momentary Lapse of Reason: Release and reception

 A Momentary Lapse of Reason was released in the UK and US on 7 September 1987.
 It went straight to number three in both countries, held from the top spot in the US by Michael Jackson's Bad and Whitesnake's self-titled album.
 It spent 34 weeks on the UK Albums Chart.
 It was certified silver and gold in the UK on 1 October 1987, and gold and platinum in the US on 9 November.
 It went double platinum on 18 January the following year, triple platinum on 10 March 1992, and quadruple platinum on 16 August 2001, greatly outselling The Final Cut.

 Gilmour presented A Momentary Lapse as a return to an older Pink Floyd sound, citing his belief that under Waters' tenure, lyrics had become more important than music.
 He said that their albums The Dark Side of the Moon and Wish You Were Here were successful "not just because of Roger's contributions, but also because there was a better balance between the music and the lyrics [than on later albums]".
-Waters said of the album: "I think it's very facile, but a quite clever forgery ...
+Waters said of A Momentary Lapse: "I think it's very facile, but a quite clever forgery ...
 The songs are poor in general; the lyrics I can't quite believe.
 Gilmour's lyrics are very third-rate."
-Wright later said Waters' criticisms were "fair".
+Wright said Waters' criticisms were "fair".
+In a later interview, Waters said the album had "a couple of really nice tunes" and chord sequences and melodies he would have retained had he been involved.